0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 State synced to block 179672
 ```

-And now your note should have a `Commit Height`.

 ## Consume the note & receive the funds

-1. Now that we have synced the client, the input-note imported from the faucet should have a `commit-height` confirming it exists at the rollup level:
+1. Now that we have synced the client, the input-note imported from the faucet should have a `Commit Height` confirming it exists at the rollup level:

       ```shell
       miden-client input-notes -l